goldquality/easy-test-suite-php/README.md

 # Easy Test Suite

-**Snapshot testing** allows developers to ensure their application's output remains consistent across updates and refactoring, enhancing test coverage and reliability with **minimal effort**.

-Provides the `assertSnapshot()` method:
-- Automatically create a JSON file with the response content during the first test run.
-- Compare the response against the saved snapshot in subsequent test runs.
+**Snapshot testing** is a testing technique that captures the output of a function/component/endpoint and saves it as a reference.

+On subsequent test runs, the output is compared against the saved reference to ensure consistency and catch unexpected changes.

 ## Benefits